Medical Information on Microphthalmia

 Sometimes, as well as the eye being smaller than normal, other parts of the eye do not grow correctly.
 This can lead to problems with:

-- Raised pressure in the eye (glaucoma)
+- Raised pressure in the eye (Glaucoma)

-- A cloudy lens (cataract) and
+- A cloudy lens (Cataract)

 - Poor vision because the retina is not working properly